Success stories

 Frame 2570

-Further establish Charles as a service tool and replace Zendesk
+2. Further establish charles as a service tool

 After the clear success of the WhatsApp marketing use case, SNOCKS aims to scale towards end-to-end usage of WhatsApp.
 This means using charles as a complete commerce solution: with marketing, service and sales in chat.